niteshbalusu11/BOS-Commands-Document/README.md

   <br></br>

+### fees
-12. `bos fees`: Gives a chart of fees rates set per peer.
+Gives a chart of fees rates set per peer.
 Base fees is not included.
   - Flags:
     - `set-fee-rate`: Lets you set fee rate in ppm, you can use this set fee rate to a channel that is pending open, this requires the SSH session to be open while it attempts to set fees until the channel opens
     - `to`: Specify the public key of the peer you want to set fee rate to, multiple public keys can be passed.